Masao-Taketani/FOTS_OCR/README.md

   ```

 ## Test
-Place some images in `test_imgs` dir and specify a trained checkpoint path to see the test result.
+Place some images in `test_imgs/` dir and specify a trained checkpoint path to see the test result.
 ```
 python test.py --test_data_path test_imgs/ --checkpoint_path [checkpoint path]
 ```